VELEBIT

 The logo

 The project logo was developed by Novak based on the lavender flower.
 These flowers grow on Velebit in Croatia and are a symbol of identity for many Croatian communities.
-In addition, the colour lavender is a known symbol of LGBTQI+ resistance.
+In addition, the colour lavender is a known symbol of queer resistance.

 Origins